-How to do text searches in the WordPress activity log?
+How to search for events in the WordPress activity log?

-Use the text search placeholder highlighted in the above screenshot to do text searches in the WordPress activity log.
-When you use the text search the plugin searches the metadata of events and not the actual full text.
-So for example you can search for post names, plugin names, a file path or filename, a section of a URL or a full URL or even an event ID.
+Type in the term you’d like to look for in the activity log in the search placeholder highlighted in the above screenshot.
+Note that when you use the text search the plugin searches in the metadata of events.
+So for example you can search for post names, plugin names, a file path or filename, a section of a URL or a full URL, or even an event ID.

 Example of Text Searches

-In case you get too many events for your text search then you can use the filters to fine tune the search results, as explained below.
+Though when you do a generic text search, as in the above screenshot, most probably you’ll get a lot of events.
+In case you do get too many events, use the filters to fine tune the search results, as explained below.

-Using filters to fine tune the WordPress activity log search results
+Using the filters to fine tune the activity log search results

 Filters help you fine tune the search results of the WordPress activity log.
-To add filters and filter the search results:
+To add filters:

-- specify the filter and click the + sign,
+- specify the filter (if required, click the Add this filter button),

-- run the search again by clicking the Search button.
+- Click Close Filters and run the search again by clicking the Search button.

 If you need to look for specific event IDs refer to the list of activity log event IDs and search the list to know what event ID is associated with a specific change.